 Looking to get away from the “city” and experience nature at its best; Wekiwa Springs has a series of trails that do just that.
 Whether it is a quick break from the routine or a day of exploration, we offer trails ranging in length from 8/10 mile (1.3 km) to 13.5 miles (21.7 km) to accommodate you.

 Some of our trails are designated as multi-use, so be prepared to encounter the occasional bicyclist or horseback rider.
-We recommend that you take items such as water, snacks, insect repellent, map, compass and cell phone.
-A trail map and further information on bear safety can be obtained at the Ranger Station.
+A trail map and further information on bear safety can be obtained at the ranger station.